 How much does the abortion pill cost?

-The abortion pill can cost between $0 to $800.
+The abortion pill can cost up to around $1000, but is often less.
 The cost of a medication abortion varies and depends on where you get it and whether or not you have health insurance that will cover some or all of the cost.

 Your abortion may be free or low cost with health insurance, but some insurance plans don’t cover abortions.
 You can call your insurance provider directly to find out their policies.